 During my addiction, I had absolutely no interest in working out.
 I would sit on my couch, drink and do drugs, watch TV, and eat Cold Stone ice cream from the carton.
 When Neil and I were having our issues, I wanted to be out of the house as much as I could and I used exercise as a way for me to work through a lot of emotions that I was having.
 When I suffered my first big episode of depression in Chicago, I barely had the energy to get off the couch.

 My point in giving you these anecdotes is to remind you to always check in with you.
 How are things going emotionally?
 How’s life?
 Are you overwhelmed?
 Stressed?
 Anxious?
 Depressed?
 Sometimes we get so focused on the superficial that we forget to look deeper.
 By working on any underlying issues that we may have going on, it may help alleviate some of the ways they’ve manifested themselves in our lives.

-If you’ve ever been here (and I know we all have), let me know in the comments what has helped you break out of a fitness!
+If you’ve ever been here (and I know we all have), let me know in the comments what has helped you when fitness stops being fun!